-Afternoon: We will explore the Chimney Rock Archaeological Area, the northeastern-most Chacoan outlier, with our Study Guide.
-We’ll have the opportunity to see a great kiva, pit house, and an Ancestral Puebloan dwelling.
-We’ll then continue to Mesa Verde National Park, where we'll check into our accommodations on arrival at Mesa Verde.
+Afternoon: We will explore the Chimney Rock Archaeological Area, the northeastern-most Chacoan outlier.
+We’ll have the opportunity to see a great kiva, pit house, and an Ancestral Puebloan dwelling before continuing on to Mesa Verde National Park.
+We'll check into our accommodations on arrival at Mesa Verde.

 Dinner: In the Metate Room at the Lodge, enjoy a plated meal, plus coffee, tea, water; other beverages available for purchase.

 Evening: At leisure.

-Activity note: Hiking up to 5 miles with inclines.
-Cliff Palace involves a 100-foot vertical climb on five 8-10 foot ladders.
+Activity note: Hiking up to 3 miles with inclines.

-Breakfast: At the Lodge, enjoy a buffet including a build-your-own burrito and omelet station, yogurt bar, coffee, tea and water.
+Breakfast: At Far View Lodge, enjoy a buffet including a build-your-own burrito and omelet station, yogurt bar, coffee, tea and water.

-Morning: Today, we'll enjoy a full-day field trip in Mesa Verde National Park with visits on Chapin Mesa which may include the Cliff Palace overlook, the Chapin Museum, Square Tower House overlook, Sun Point, and Sun Temple, depending on timing and availability.
+Morning: Today, we'll enjoy a full-day field trip in Mesa Verde National Park.
+Visits may include the Cliff Palace overlook, the Chapin Museum, Square Tower House overlook, Sun Point, and Sun Temple, depending on timing and availability.
 Mesa Verde, Spanish for “green table,” has a rich past going back at least 13.000 years.
-By 775 CE, Mesa Verdeans lived in small villages on the mesa top.
+By 775 CE, Ancestral Puebloans lived in small villages on the mesa top.
 By the mid-to-late 1100s, they had moved into stone masonry houses situated in alcoves on the canyon walls, commonly known as “cliff dwellings.”
 In the late 1200s, within the span of one or two generations, they left their homes and moved away.
 The archeological sites found in Mesa Verde are some of the most notable and best preserved in the United States, offering visitors a look into the lives of the Ancestral Pueblo people.
 Twenty-four Native American tribes in the southwest have an ancestral affiliation with the sites at Mesa Verde.

 Lunch: At Mesa Verde’s Spruce Tree Terrace Café, enjoy cafeteria-style dining offering a variety of appetizers, salads, sandwiches, tacos, and desserts, plus coffee, tea, water.